Saint Emilion - Listed Village - Bordeaux

 Both the nave and the main porch (on Place Pierre Meyrat) have retained their original Romanesque features.

-The nave is adorned with beautifully restored 12th century paintings, and the porch is still topped with the original tower.
+Beautifully restored 12th century paintings adorn the nave, and the porch is still topped with the original tower.

-A superb 14th century porch marks the Collegiate entrance on Place Pioceau, on the northern side of the 14th century chancel.
+A superb 14th century porch marks the Collegiate entrance on Place Pioceau, on the northern side of the chancel.

-The church contains a magnificent listed organ built in 1892 by Gabriel Cavaillé-Colle and 15th century carved stalls.
+Finally, the church boasts a magnificent listed organ built in 1892 by Gabriel Cavaillé-Colle as well as 15th century carved stalls.

-The Rue de l'Abbe Bergey and Rue Gadet lead to the Porte Bourgeoise.
+Rue de l'Abbé Bergey and Rue Gadet lead to Porte Bourgeoise on the northern section of the rampart.

 The Tour du Roy - Castel Daou Rey - King's Tower is another major feature of Saint Emilion.

-The massive tower was part of the 13th century Château du Roy.
+The massive square tower was part of the 13th century Château du Roy and is indeed the only intact remaining keep in the Gironde department!

-However, we know that the keep was used as village hall until 1720.
+However, we know for sure that the keep was used as village hall until 1720.

 It has since found a marvelous use, as it is the place from where the yearly Vintage Banns are proclaimed!